-This module aims to provide students with the opportunity to develop and apply research, change management and service re-design methodologies in a specific area of interest within the field of professional practice.
-It also will foster greater confidence in your ability to conduct independent research activity, deliver a change in practice or re-design a service within your organisation
+Students will have the opportunity to develop and apply research, change management and service re-design methods in a specific area of interest within their field of professional practice.
+It also will foster greater confidence in your ability to conduct independent research activity, deliver a change in practice or re-design a service within your organisation.

-You will be expected to take responsibility for designing, conducting, analysing, and the interpretation of the results of, a substantial investigation, which will make a contribution to their particular professional discipline.
+Students are expected to take responsibility for designing, conducting, analysing and interpreting the results of a substantial investigation, which will make a contribution to your particular professional discipline.

-This largely online, part-time programme can be studied at your own pace, ensuring success alongside your own professional practise.
+This is a largely online programme (and wholly online if distance learning option is chosen) that can be studied at your own pace, part or full time, ensuring success alongside your own professional practice.

 As a student on this course, you will have access to all University facilities.

-A variety of assessment methods will be used.
-Much of the assessment will be closely linked to your own practice.
-Assessment strategies can include online presentations, online quizzes and exercises and the designing of materials that you have created specifically for your own context.
+A variety of assessment methods will be used and much of the assessment will be closely linked to your own practice.
+Assessment strategies can include online presentations, written exercises and the designing of materials that you have created specifically for your own context.
 All assignments can be submitted online in order to maximise flexibility.

 The learning environment utilises a range of technologies from video and audio to interactive exercises that check your understanding.
-Communication will be both asynchronous and synchronous and you will have the opportunity to collaborate both with your fellow students and with course tutors.
+Communication will be both asynchronous and synchronous (depending on whether blended or distance learning is chosen) and you will have the opportunity to collaborate both with your fellow students and with course tutors.